PBearson/esp-aws-iot/README.md

 - Component config -> esp-cryptoauthlib -> I2C SCL pin used to communicate with the ATECC608A
 - (OPTIONAL) Component config -> esp-cryptoauthlib -> Scan for ATECC608A I2C
 - Component config -> Amazon Web Services IoT Platform -> AWS IoT Endpoint Hostname
-- Component config -> Amazon Web Services IoT Platform -> Enable the hardware secure element for authenticating TLS connections
+- Component config -> Amazon Web Services IoT Platform -> Use the hardware secure element for authenticating TLS connections

 The AWS IoT endpoint can be obtained in the AWS IoT console on the "settings" page.